How Often Should You Wake Up At Night? We Asked A Sleep Specialist

 When we began consolidating our sleep post–Industrial Revolution, he adds, is when more sleep issues rose to prominence.
 However, he says, waking up in the middle of the night doesn't necessarily mean you're losing out on deep sleep: "Usually you're waking up between stages of sleep, so you're not really interrupting anything."
 It's easier to wake up during light sleep (stages 1 or 2), from a noise or the need to pee for example, and that's completely normal, he says.

-Now, if you're waking up four to five times a night, he adds, that's starting to get excessive and could be a sign of an underlying condition.
+Now, if you're waking up four to five times a night, he adds, that might indicate your sleep cycle is off or you may need to enhance your sleep hygiene.
 In addition to that, it shouldn't take much longer than 15 to 30 minutes to fall back asleep.
 So, if you're dealing with many wakeups or can't fall back asleep, that's when you may need to work with a professional, such as a sleep psychologist.

 While occasional nightly wakeups are totally normal, that doesn't mean they aren't annoying.
 If yours are bothering you, you'll be happy to know there are lots of things you can do to help out.